Kamikadashi/VNDB-Friends-List/README.md

 # VNDB-Friends-List
-The script adds a "friends" link into VNDB's top navigation bar.
+The script adds a "friends" link into VNDB's top navigation bar on your personal VNDB user pages.
 Clicking it opens a window where you can (you can also close it by clicking on "friends" again):

 1. Add friends by typing in their VNDB usernames
 2. View your friends list